PenelopeKing/Efficient-Common-Sense-in-LLMs-via-Knowledge-Graph-Compression/README.md

 ```
 python run.py encoding
 ```
-This applies a graph encoder to subgraphs create meaningful node embeddings.
-This is a necessary step for models below that use the knowledge graph.
+This applies a graph encoder to subgraphs, creating meaningful node embeddings.
+This step is essential for the models below that utilize the knowledge graph.

 ## Run Models
 ```